MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure H. ambiguous interpretation of roof of neural canal](figures/export-jpeg/Figure-H-where-is-the-top-of-the-NC.jpeg)

 > **Figure H.** _Haplocanthosaurus_ ?_priscus_ MWC 8028, caudal vertebra ?3, in cross section, showing the ambiguous interpretation of the roof of the neural canal.
-> **A.** The vertebra oriented as in Figure E.B.
+> **A.** The vertebra oriented according to a long interpretation of neural canal extent.
 The vertical blue line indicates the position identified as the cranialmost extent of the roof of the neural canal (point _a_), and the red line shows the interpretation of "horizontal" based on that location.
 > **B.** The same vertebra, but with a different choice of cranialmost extent of the roof of the neural canal (point _b_), again marked with a vertical blue line.
 When a line is projected from here to the same caudalmost extent as in part A, the resulting notion of "horizontal" differs by 3.8 degrees.
+>
+> XXX Redraft part B with vertebra rotated so red line in horizontal.

 ---